ietf-wg-acme/acme/draft-ietf-acme-acme.md

 client to provision a file with a specific JWS as its contents.

-The server will first check if there exists an SRV-Record "_acme-challenge._http-01._tcp." followed by the domain name being validated.
+The server will first check if there exists an SRV-Record "_acme-challenge-http._tcp." followed by the domain name being validated.
 If such a record is pressent, the domain/port in this record will be used as "domain" for this validation.